NoamBenSason/X-ray-Classifier/README.md

 If you want to download the data using a command line, you can follow the instructions here, using the dataset's source and name `jtiptj/chest-xray-pneumoniacovid19tuberculosis`: https://www.endtoend.ai/tutorial/how-to-download-kaggle-datasets-on-ubuntu/

+After all the files are downloaded, please make sure all the data is in a folder named 'data', and all the splits of the data is in a folder inside it named 'chest_xray` (example below).
+This folder should be in the project's directory, and the hierarchy need to be like this:

+advanced_privacy_project/data/chest_xray/train
+advanced_privacy_project/data/chest_xray/val
+advanced_privacy_project/data/chest_xray/test

 ## Recurses: